milkslurpee/CS312/Project4/convex-hull-project-report.md

 ### Comparison of Theoretical and Empirical Results

 - Theoretical order of growth: O(nlogn)
-- Empirical order of growth (if different from theoretical): O((nlogn) / 12000)
+- Empirical order of growth (if different from theoretical): O((nlogn) / 7)

 ![img](original.svg)
 ![img](adjusted.svg)

-My theoretical runtime was much slower than the actual runtime, but by a constant factor of about 12 thousand.
-I assume this is just due to efficiencies in python interpreters.
+My theoretical runtime was a little slower than the actual runtime, but by a constant factor of about 7.
+I assume this is just due to efficiencies in the python interpreter.
+I think it still follows my theoretical order of growth.

 ## Stretch 1